Reid Detmers: Major leagues

+2021: August call-up, debut

 On August 1, 2021, the Angels selected Detmers' contract to make his MLB debut against the Oakland Athletics at Angel Stadium.
 In his first three batters faced, he recorded an out against Mark Canha, walked Starling Marte, and struck out Matt Olson.
 The first hit Detmers gave up was a Ramón Laureano single in the second inning.
 He exited the game after 4 1/3 innings, allowing six runs and striking out two batters.
 Detmers earned his first career win on August 15, 2021, pitching six innings with one earned run and striking out six batters against the Houston Astros.
 He was the fifth-youngest player to appear in a game in the American League in 2021.
 Detmers finished his brief 2021 season with a 1–3 record, 7.40 ERA, and 19 strikeouts over five starts.

+2022: Rookie no-hitter

 During spring training in 2022, Angels manager Joe Maddon announced that Detmers had beat out Jaime Barría for the team's sixth starting rotation spot.
 His turn in the rotation was moved up to the Angels' second game on April 8 against the Houston Astros when Patrick Sandoval missed his scheduled start.
 On May 10, 2022, Detmers pitched the 12th no-hitter in Angels history, recording two strikeouts and one walk against the Tampa Bay Rays in his 11th major league start.
 He went 0–2 with a 5.67 ERA over the next six starts after the no-hitter and was optioned to the Salt Lake Bees on June 22.
 During his time with Salt Lake, minor league pitching instructor Buddy Carlyle noticed an issue with Detmers's mechanics during a 15-minute film session and helped him correct it.
-He was recalled by the Angels on July 8.
+Detmers was recalled by the Angels on July 8.
 In the four starts following his minor league stint, Detmers pitched to a 1.13 ERA, allowing only three earned runs with 31 strikeouts in 24 innings.
 On July 31, Detmers pitched an immaculate inning against the Texas Rangers at Angel Stadium.
 Detmers followed Sandy Koufax and Mike Fiers as the third player in MLB history to throw a no-hitter and an immaculate inning in the same season, and was the first to do so as a rookie.
 Detmers finished his rookie 2022 season with a 7–6 record, 3.77 ERA, and 122 strikeouts in 129 innings across 25 starts.
 His 2.4 Wins Above Replacement (WAR) was third-best among Angels starting pitchers.